The Darkness (band): Permission to Land and commercial success (2003–2005)

 Their debut album, Permission to Land, went straight up to number two in the UK charts upon its release on 7 July 2003, before going to number one and staying there for four weeks, eventually going on to sell 1.5 million copies in the UK.
 The Darkness took inspiration for some of their work from the local north Suffolk area, including "Black Shuck" which mentions the nearby village of Blythburgh.

-The success of this album led to heavy touring for the band, including European portions of Metallica's Summer Sanitarium Tour 2003.
-They then went on to headline the Carling Festival in 2004.
+The success of the album led to heavy touring for the band over the next two years, including European portions of Metallica's Summer Sanitarium Tour 2003.
+The band would later be added to the 2004 Big Day Out festival tour, performing alongside Metallica, Muse, the Strokes, Lostprophets, the Mars Volta, and the Black Eyed Peas.
+They then went on to headline the Reading and Leeds Festivals in 2004.
 The band won three BRIT Awards in 2004 in response to the album, Best Group, Best Rock Group and Best Album.
 They also won two Kerrang! awards in 2004 for Best Live Act and Best British Band.
-The third single from the album, "I Believe in a Thing Called Love", was a substantial hit in the UK as was their tilt at the Christmas 2003 number 1, "Christmas Time (Don't Let the Bells End)", which only just fell short, both singles reaching number 2 in 2003.
+The third single from the album, "I Believe in a Thing Called Love", was a smash hit in the UK and the United states, becoming the second highest charting single of 2003 released by a UK band in America.
+The band also managed a Christmas 2003 number 1 attempt, "Christmas Time (Don't Let the Bells End)", which only just fell short, both singles reaching number 2 in 2003.

 One Way Ticket to Hell...
 And Back and decline (2005–2006)

 In October 2005, a month before the album was to be officially released, Justin Hawkins won an eBay auction for a copy of One Way Ticket to Hell ...and Back for £350 under the username 'turbogunhawk'.
 He claimed he did this so that he could track down whoever sold the digitally-marked advance copy of the album and try to prevent it from happening again.

-"One Way Ticket", the first single from their second album, was released on 14 November 2005, debuting and peaking at number 8 on the UK Singles Chart.
+"One Way Ticket", the first single from their second album, was released on 14 November 2005, debuting and peaking at number 8 on the UK singles chart.
 The album itself was released on 28 November 2005 to mixed reviews.
 The album was produced by rock producer Roy Thomas Baker, best known for his work with Queen.
 Early sales figures in the UK showed the album had not sold as well as its predecessor, Permission to Land.
 The album debuted at number 11, and fell to number 34 in the second week of its release.
-Although it has since reached platinum status, this contrasts with their debut's five-time platinum status.
+Although it has since reached platinum status, this contrasts with their debut's four-time platinum status.

 The second single taken from their second album was "Is It Just Me?", released on 20 February 2006.
 The single gained a preliminary position of No. 6 all that week, but finally charted at number 8.
 The album's third single, "Girlfriend", was Released 22 May and charted at number 39.